awsdocs/amazon-s3-userguide/doc_source/UsingMetadata.md

 To avoid issues around the presentation of these metadata values, you should conform to using US\-ASCII characters when using REST and UTF\-8 when using SOAP or browser\-based uploads via POST\.

-When using non US\-ASCII characters in your metadata values, the provided Unicode string is examined for non US\-ASCII characters\.
+When using non US\-ASCII characters in your metadata values, the provided unicode string is examined for non US\-ASCII characters\.
+Values of such headers are character decoded as per [RFC 2047](https://datatracker.ietf.org/doc/html/rfc2047) before storing and encoded as per [RFC 2047](https://datatracker.ietf.org/doc/html/rfc2047) to make them mail\-safe before returning\.
 If the string contains only US\-ASCII characters, it is presented as is\.
-If the string contains non US\-ASCII characters, it is first character\-encoded using UTF\-8 and then encoded into US\-ASCII\.

 The following is an example\.